lovebarnowls/navigation/static/Readme.txt

-This is a practice image for forensic questions.
+This is a practice image for navigation.
-All worked answers can be found in forensic9.txt

-The only authorized users (not that it matters) are:

-	ubuntu
-	occam

-Please open all forensics*.txt questions on the desktop and start working through them.
+Your job is to get to /yoda/desktop/dragobah, and use navigation and file opening tools to find the final message.
+The final message can then be put into the answer for forensic1, to see if you got it all.
+Forensic1 is the only scored item on this image.

+Happy practicing!